Restore

 Capitalize on corridor and waterway enhancements to encourage economic development and revitalization through traditional private development as well as public/private partnerships.

-Build a Strong Sense of Place Unique to Colorado Springs
+Build a Strong Sense of Place Unique to the Pikes Peak Region

 Enhance the corridor’s natural qualities and recreational potential integrated within the City of Colorado Springs to strengthen its sense of place, distinct identity, improve the quality of life for residents, and provide memorable experiences for visitors.